peterjc/MDT-INTR-EXP-MET/CONTRIBUTING.rst

 Python style conventions
 ------------------------

-Under the constrains of working within oTree Studio, the Python code tries to follow the `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ style.
+Under the constraints of working within oTree Studio, the Python code tries to follow the `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ style.

 Practically, coding style is enforced with the command line tool `flake8